Orbar/NW_Themes/README.md

 * ThemeVersion (required) - The version number of the theme.
 Appears in the top right of the theme card.
 Serves no functional purpose
 * AllowIconColorFilter (optional) - False if omitted.
 Determins if to allow to pass icon through a color filter. useful for black and white icons, such as the default theme
 * RefreshIcon (optional) - False if omitted.
 False means that theme will use the default refresh icon.
 True means it will use a supplied refresh image
+* AllowRefreshIconColorFilter (optional) - True if omitted.
+Determins if to allow to pass refresh icon through a color filter. useful for black and white icons, such as the default theme
 * PrimaryColor and SecondayColor (required) - Used to apply color filters to the texts and icons.
 See below for a more detailed explanation.

 Image Files